ghuntley/workshops/nixos-workshop/modules/03-change-nixos-configuration/README.md

 git commit -m "checkpoint commit"
 ```

-If the compilation failed, resolve them by correcting `/etc/nixos/configuration.nix` before proceeding.
+If the compilation failed, resolve them by correcting
+`/etc/nixos/configuration.nix` before proceeding.

 ## 🎯 Test the operating system configuration

-Now that your operating system configuration is successfully building, let's try out the changes in a non-commital way:
+Now that your operating system configuration is successfully building, let's try
+out the changes in a non-commital way:

 ```bash
 nixos-rebuild test
 ```

-This command builds and activates the new configuration, but does not add it to the GRUB boot menu.
-Thus, if you reboot the system (or if it crashes), you will automatically revert to the default configuration (i.e. the configuration resulting from the last call to nixos-rebuild switch or nixos-rebuild boot).
+This command builds and activates the new configuration, but does not add it to
+the GRUB boot menu.
+Thus, if you reboot the system (or if it crashes), you will
+automatically revert to the default configuration (i.e. the configuration
+resulting from the last call to nixos-rebuild switch or nixos-rebuild boot).

-Now imagine, your sshed into a machine and accidentally made a mistake to the configuration which locked out your network access.
-Because you used `nixos-rebuild test` to activate and validate your changes _before_ commiting them via `nixos-rebuild switch` you can roll back mistakes by simply rebooting the computer.
+Now imagine, your ssh-ed into a machine and accidentally made a mistake to the
+configuration which locked out your network access.
+Because you used
+`nixos-rebuild test` to activate and validate your changes _before_ committing
+them via `nixos-rebuild switch` you can roll back mistakes by simply rebooting
+the computer.

-Let's validate your changes have been applied and activated but not commited:
+Let's validate your changes have been applied and activated but not committed:

 ```bash
 # htop, a command which wasn't previously installed now works
 htop
 ```

 Reboot the computer and log back in as `root`.
-When you re-run the `htop` command you'll notice that it isn't installed anymore.
+When you re-run the `htop`
+command you'll notice that it isn't installed anymore.

 ```bash
 # htop: command not found
 htop
 ```

-> 🛈 If you need to validate changes in continuous integration scenarios or during initial development, instead of using `nixos-rebuild test` consider using the `nixos-rebuild build-vm` command instead.
-This command builds a virtual machine with the configuration defined in `/etc/nixos/configuration.nix`.
-Once the virtual machine has been built the virtual machine can be started by running `./result/bin/run-*-vm`.
+> 🛈 If you need to validate changes in continuous integration scenarios or
+> during initial development, instead of using `nixos-rebuild test` consider
+> using the `nixos-rebuild build-vm` command instead.
+This command builds a
+> virtual machine with the configuration defined in
+> `/etc/nixos/configuration.nix`.
+Once the virtual machine has been built the
+> virtual machine can be started by running `./result/bin/run-*-vm`.

 ## 📚 Additional reading material